On the automorphism group of non-necessarily normal affine toric varieties: Homogeneous decomposition of locally nilpotent derivations

 Let now $S$ be any finitely generated cancellative monoid.
 Let $M=M_S$ be the smallest group containing $S$.
-By the Fundamental Theorem of finitely generated abelian groups we have a splitting $M=L\oplus T$, where $L$ is free and $T$ is composed by the torsion elements of $M$.
+By the structure theorem for finitely generated abelian groups we have $M=L\oplus T$, where $L$ is free and $T$ is composed by the torsion elements of $M$.